Basic Ca phosphate (apatite) and Ca oxalate crystal disorders tend to cause clinical manifestations similar to other crystal-induced arthritides.

 Ca oxalate crystal deposition disease:

 Ca oxalate crystal deposition is rare.
 It occurs most often in azotemic patients receiving hemodialysis or peritoneal dialysis, particularly those treated with ascorbic acid (vitamin C), which is metabolized to oxalate.
 Crystals may deposit in blood vessel walls and skin, as well as joints.
-The crystals appear as birefringent bipyramidal structures (see Microscopic Examination of Crystals in Joints).
+The crystals appear as birefringent bipyramidal structures (see Table 1: Microscopic Examination of Crystals in Joints).
 Synovial fluid may have > 2000 WBC/μL.
 On x-ray, Ca oxalate crystals are indistinguishable from BCP periarticular calcifications or Ca pyrophosphate dihydrate (CPPD) crystal deposits in cartilage.
 Treatment is the same as that for CPPD crystals (see Treatment).

 Last full review/revision February 2013 by Lawrence M. Ryan, MD